SRileyCoyote/FFLIB_Working_Examples/README.md

      - Collection Name Example: __AZ933K__[^1]
      - GeekList ID Example:     __347463__

-[^1]: NOTE: The first time a Collection is requested from BoardGameGeek after a long period of time, it will queued resulting in an error.
+[^1]: NOTE: The first time a Collection is requested from BoardGameGeek after a long period of time, it will be queued resulting in an error.
 If this happens just re-click submit and try again.

 ### 3. Check Out Board Game (TODO)